azmcnutt/snipeassist/README.md

 # snipescan
-A simple Python program to scan assets into SnipeIT
+A simple Python program to scan assets into SnipeIT.